“Society is like a stew. If you don’t stir it up every once in a while then a layer of scum floats to the top.”

 In the last 20-30 years, the world has become a global community where we do not have to live and die in the towns we were born, nor do we have to believe what our parents believed.
 All of a sudden we are able to choose the rituals we perform with our dead and how we dispose of dead bodies.
 We can think much bigger about the future of death.
 How we die is, after all, how we live.

-The Order aims to showcase the people at the forefront of this change, from a designer who creates clothing and shrouds that decompose at the same rate as your corpse, to a professor who studies how to capture energy and heat from crematoriums to heat pools and homes, to the funeral director opening a funeral home that combines an art and culture space with a place for the dead.
+Through the years the Order has showcased individuals at the forefront of this change, from a designer who creates clothing and shrouds that decompose at the same rate as your corpse, to a professor who studies how to capture energy and heat from crematoriums to heat pools and homes, to the funeral director opening a funeral home that combines an art and culture space with a place for the dead.